hikotei/2023_11_18-SE-Europe-Data_Challenge/README.md

 ### Data Processing

 Missing values in the dataset should be imputed as the mean between the preceding and following values.
 Data with resolution finer than 1 hour must be resampled to an hourly level.

+identify what energy types each column represent, and discard the ones that are not green energy sources